Jonah-May-OSS/truenas-proxmox/README.md

 * Hashicorp Vault integration.
   * Pull in secrets from a Hashicorp Vault service.
   * Tech spike to see if it is even doable.
-* Remove API key option so only username and password can be used.

 </details>